 In the last year the Board reviewed its corporate governance practices.
 The Board's practices already conformed with most of the requirements of new laws, rules and proposed rules pertaining to corporate governance.
 However, the Board and its committees took this opportunity to formalize existing practices and policies and strengthen them as appropriate.
 For example, the Board adopted Corporate Governance Guidelines which articulate Board and committee roles and responsibilities, guidelines for their composition, membership selection and operations, director compensation guidelines and other matters.
 Committee charters were reviewed and amended.
 Self-evaluation processes were formalized and improved.
-The Board and its committees meet regularly without members of management present, have direct access to and meet individually with members of management, and retain their own advisors as they deem appropriate.
+The Board and its committees meet regularly without members of management, and retain their own advisors as they deem appropriate.